0xarun/Write-ups/THM/olile/olile.md

 ## root

+1. pspy64
-1. feedme binary runs root that has writeable perm by user ollie.
+2. /usr/bin/feedme binary runs root that has writeable perm by user ollie.